All articles

 Best for: photographers who want generative AI inside their everyday editing app, not a separate Photoshop session.

-Firefly is Adobe’s standalone web app for the same Generative Fill and Generative Expand engine that runs inside Photoshop.
+Adobe Firefly is Adobe’s standalone web app for the same Generative Fill and Generative Expand engine that runs inside Photoshop.
 The browser interface is a simple upload, brush, and prompt flow, with none of the panels or tool palettes.
 Firefly has its own subscription plan, so it works for photographers who do not pay for the full Creative Cloud bundle.

 Best for: quick generative cleanup or expand without opening Photoshop, or for photographers outside the Adobe Creative Cloud stack.